 Freddy Meyers was a frustrated 10-year-old.
 Too big to be little and too little to be big.
 One day though, he was just the right size – for danger.
 Selected to help rescue a dirigible that crashed in his neighborhood in 1910, Freddy goes on an unexpected ride of a lifetime across the skies of Ohio!
 A tall tale based on a true story from the annals of Ohio’s First Capital – Chillicothe.

-Coming soon to Wheatberry Books in good ol’ Chillicothe.
+You can find the book at Wheatberry Books in good ol’ Chillicothe.
 Please support your local bookstore.

 However, if you can’t make it down to Second Street to visit Chelsea and her delightful crew – you can order a copy online from the Lulu Press Bookstore or Barnes and Noble.
 I suppose it will appear on Amazon soon as well.